DorcasToto/yolo/README.md

 The repository includes the following key components:

 ```
+├── .vagrant
+├── .vscode
+├── backend
+├── client
+├── roles
+├── .dockerignore
+├── .gitignore
+├── README.md
 ├── Vagrantfile
 ├── ansible.cfg
-├── main.yml
-├── roles
-│   ├── frontend
-│   ├── backend
-│   └── common
-├── inventory
 ├── docker-compose.yml
-├── backend-deployment.yaml
+├── dockerImage.png
-├── frontend-deployment.yaml
+├── explanation.md
 ├── get-docker.sh
+├── hosts
+├── inventory
+├── main.yml
-├── .gitignore
+├── package-lock.json
-└── README.md
+└── package.json
 ```

+- **.vagrant/**: Contains files related to Vagrant's management of the virtual environment.
+- **.vscode/**: Configuration files for Visual Studio Code.
+- **backend/**: Directory for the backend service components of the application.
+- **client/**: Directory for the client-side components of the application.
+- **roles/**: Contains subdirectories for different roles that define specific tasks.
+- **.dockerignore**: Lists files and directories that should be ignored by Docker.
+- **.gitignore**: Lists files and directories that should be ignored by Git.
+- **README.md**: Documentation for the project.
 - **Vagrantfile**: Configuration for the Vagrant virtual machine.
 - **ansible.cfg**: Ansible configuration settings.
-- **main.yml**: The main Ansible playbook for automating the setup.
-- **roles/**: Contains subdirectories for different roles (frontend, backend, common) that define specific tasks.
-- **inventory**: Defines the hosts and groups for the Ansible playbook.
 - **docker-compose.yml**: Configuration for Docker container orchestration.
-- **backend-deployment.yaml**: Deployment configurations for the backend service.
-- **frontend-deployment.yaml**: Deployment configurations for the frontend service.
+- **dockerImage.png**: Screenshot of the Docker image.
+- **explanation.md**: Additional explanation of the project components or setup.
 - **get-docker.sh**: Script for installing Docker on the VM.
-- **.gitignore**: Lists files and directories that should be ignored by Git.
+- **hosts**: Initial commit for IP3, defining the hosts and groups for Ansible.
+- **inventory**: Defines the hosts and groups for the Ansible playbook.
+- **main.yml**: The main Ansible playbook for automating the setup.
+- **package-lock.json**: Lock file for npm dependencies.
+- **package.json**: Configuration for npm, including scripts and dependencies.

 ## Getting Started